By Katie Meyers on Jul 21, 2017 2:00:29 AM

 Before I worked for a startup, I spent four years in the retail management and marketing world.
 I loved it.
 I had the opportunity to work alongside and underneath some of the best leadership in the world.
 These men and women poured their energy and resources into me and made me the hard-working, confident, and determined person I am.

 At some point, you will realize that a lifestyle characterized by high energy, stress, alwayssaying yes, and never taking a break is not sustainable.
 You can’t sprint forever (Re: Arianna Huffington’s book “The Sleep Revolution”).
+Four months later, and as it turns out, this recovering Type A sprinter has something to say.
+Following are the few things that worked for me, and by sharing them, I can only hope I’m able to help someone else.

 Define what rest is for you